bcourter/bcourter.github.io/_posts/2023-04-01-hyperbolic-cad.md

 ### Exploiting the Hausdorff dimension of fractal boundaries

 Throwing differential geometry out the window, we apply variational analysis to fractal boundaries with fractional Hausdorff dimension, creating a countable class of nooks and crannies.
 We can apply Stokes equations using Monte Carlo techniques, which speak the language of quantum.
-This approach is particularly useful when combined with topology optimization, as realized in this lovely tufted furniture collection by [EvilRyu](https://www.shadertoy.com/user/EvilRyu){:target="_blank"
+This approach is particularly useful when combined with topology optimization, as realized in this lovely tufted furniture collection by [EvilRyu](https://www.shadertoy.com/user/EvilRyu){:target="_blank"}
-}stab

 <div class="extensions extensions--video">
   <iframe frameborder="0" src="https://www.shadertoy.com/embed/MdXSWn?gui=true&t=10&paused=true&muted=false" allowfullscreen></iframe>
 </div>